gilbarbara/react-joyride/docs/step.md

 Check [react-floater](https://github.com/gilbarbara/react-floater) for more information.

 **placementBeacon** `string` ▶︎ placement
-The placement of the beacon.
-It will use the placement if nothing is passed, and it can be: `top, bottom, left, right`.
+The beacon's placement can be top, bottom, left, or right.
+If nothing is passed, it will use the `placement`.

 **styles** `Partial<Styles>`
 Override the [styling](styling.md) of the step's Tooltip